guneysus/hugo/content/post/2018-04-07-orneklerle-refactoring-1/index.md

 ---

-## Refaktör Etmek Nedir?
+## Refaktör Etmek Nedir

 > Refactoring is the process of changing a software system in such a way that
 > it does not alter the external behaviour of the code yet improves the internal
 > structure.
 It is a diciplined way **to clean up code that minimizes the
 > chances of introducing bugs**.
 > <cite>Martin Fowler, Refactoring </cite>

 Refaktör etmek bir sistemin dış davranışını değiştirmeden, iç yapısını düzelterek bug çıkma ihtimalini düşürme disiplinidir.

 ## Diğer Mottomuz: "Keeping Controllers Thin"